 This module provides a survey of philosophical theories of the mind, looking at such questions as: How is consciousness possible?
 Why is it that vibrations in the air around us produce conscious experiences of particular auditory experiences in our minds?
 Why is it that electromagnetic waves hitting our retinas produce particular visual experiences in our minds?
 What makes our thoughts represent things in the world?
 What is it about your thought that cats have whiskers that makes it about cats and whiskers?
 What is it about your thought that there are stars in the universe too far away for any human to have perceived them that makes it about such stars?
 What is the relation between thoughts and conscious experiences and brain states?
 We'll look at a variety of answers to these and related questions and examine some of the most important and influential theories that contemporary philosophers have to offer.20 credits

 - Philosophy of the Arts

 This module introduces students to a broad range of issues in the philosophy of art.
 The first half asks 'What is art?'.
 It examines three approaches: expression theories, institutional accounts, and the cluster account.
 This is followed by two critiques focusing on the lack of women in the canon and problems surrounding 'primitive' art.
-The evolutionary approach to art is discussed, and two borderline cases: craft and pornography.
-The second half examines four issues: cultural appropriation of art, pictorial representation, aesthetic experience and the everyday, and the supposed link between artistic creativity and madness.20 credits
+The evolutionary approach to art is discussed , and two borderline cases: craft and pornography.
+The second half examines four issues: cultural appropriation of art, pictorial representation, aesthetic experience and the everyday, and the nature of artistic creativity.20 credits

 - Political Philosophy